justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-renderer-to-display-products/README.md

 %>
 ```

-> These are some objects we can use to help us get the information for our view.
+> These are some objects we can use to help us get the necessary information for our view.
 >
-> [CPContentHelper](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/util/CPContentHelperImpl.java) is a class that can help to retrieve all kinds of information about a particular product.
+> [CPContentHelper](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-content-web/src/main/java/com/liferay/commerce/product/content/web/internal/util/CPContentHelperImpl.java) is a class that can help to retrieve information about a particular product.
 >
-> [CPCatalogEntry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-api/src/main/java/com/liferay/commerce/product/catalog/CPCatalogEntry.java) will represent the displayed product itself, and to get more information, we also use the default SKU for the product, contained in a [CPSKU](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-service/src/main/java/com/liferay/commerce/product/internal/catalog/CPSkuImpl.java).
+> [CPCatalogEntry](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-api/src/main/java/com/liferay/commerce/product/catalog/CPCatalogEntry.java) will represent the displayed product itself.
+To get even more information, we also use the default SKU for the product, contained in a [CPSKU](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-product-service/src/main/java/com/liferay/commerce/product/internal/catalog/CPSkuImpl.java).

 ```jsp
 <h1><%= "Example Product Renderer" %></h1>